My creative practice is centred on articulating the relationship between people and place through sound.

 Drawing on field recording, experimental composition and sonic mapping my practice aims to examine the ways we shape and are shaped by the lived sonic realities of our natural and built worlds.

-Weaving together real and imaginary journeys, intensive explorations of sonic enclaves and re-deploying the scientific concept of transects to the realm of sound, my practice explores both human and natural geographies.
+Weaving together real and imaginary journeys, intensive explorations of sonic enclaves and sonic transects which re-deploying the scientific concept of transect sampling into the realm of sound, my practice explores both human and natural geographies.

 I am particularly interested in processes of de-population, decay and renewal, lost sounds, music in public spaces and the role of the aural in storytelling and memory.